<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 40 politely-worded templates to get invoices paid

-Lenders of all kinds are employing AI to make more accurate decisions with regard to loan approvals and risk assessment, cutting losses by an estimated 23% annually.
+• AI can help lenders make more accurate decisions concerning loan approvals and risk assessments, cutting losses by an estimated 23% annually.

-At the same time, using AI-driven data tools can reduce the workload for finance teams by as much as 20%, freeing up resources to focus on more complex and strategic endeavors.
+• AI applications can reduce the workload for finance teams by as much as 20%, freeing resources to focus on more complex and strategic endeavours.
+Considering the complex issues tied to workplace burnout, such as low productivity rates and high employee turnover, this can be a game changer for financial institutions.

 In short, AI is rapidly becoming a core component of the modern financial landscape.
-Given the potential benefits, it is no surprise that a report from McKinsey indicates that, while reported overall AI adoption remains steady at around 55 percent, more than 75% of respondents report their companies plan on increasing their investments in AI.
+As such, it's hardly surprising that a recent McKinsey report found that, while AI adoption remains steady at around 55%, more than 75% of respondents claim that their companies plan on increasing their investments in AI moving forward.

-In this post, we'll look at how AI is transforming the finance industry, what impact it will have going forward, and how your business can leverage the technology to stay competitive.
+In this article, we'll take a closer look at how AI and new technologies are transforming the AI industry, the impact this will have moving forward, and how your business can leverage AI to stay competitive.

 Click to tweet from the Chaser blog - button